5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 |⚠️ Important Updates|
 |:--------------------------|
+| Don't install/upgrade to macOS Tahoe yet.
+The installer creahes.
+Wait for new kexts and OC updates!
 | Don't report any issues unless you are using the same BIOS version (F23) as I am!
 | The Intel I225-V NIC finally finally has dedicated kext called [**AppleIGC**](https://github.com/SongXiaoXi/AppleIGC) so the [**previous fixes**](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/I225-V_FIX.md) are obsolete!
 | Upgrading from to macOS 14.3.1 to 14.4 and newer via `System Update`causes a Kernel Panic during install!
 The workaround is to temporarily disable `SecureBootModel` ([**Background**](https://github.com/5T33Z0/OC-Little-Translated/blob/main/W_Workarounds/macOS14.4.md))